The Most Beautiful Towns and Villages In Off the Beaten Path Brittany

-Here's my guide to the most beautiful villages in Brittany, a dramatic and wild region of northwest France.
+Here's my guide to the most beautiful places in Brittany, a dramatic and wild region of northwest France.
 Brittany is deliciously varied.
 There's spectacular scenery -- heathland, marshes, a jagged coastline, stunning sand beaches, and azure waves.

-Brittany is just filled with secret medieval villages where you can disappear down a cobbled lane into history.
+Brittany is just filled with secret medieval towns and villages where you can disappear down a cobbled lane into history.
 If you've been in Paris or just want to get off the beaten path and explore secret areas of France, Brittany makes the perfect escape.

 In Brittany, the Breton language is still proudly spoken.
 It's actually closer to Welsh than to French.
 The further west you go, the wilder Brittany gets.
 If you want sun, be sure to visit between March and October.